Karli Sohn-Rethel: Career and later life

 After he completed his training, he traveled to Rome to meet up with his brother Otto, his brother-in-law Werner Heuser, and artists Karl Hofer, Hermann Haller and Maurice Sterne.
 Sohn-Rethel was in Rome from 1906 until 1912.
 In 1911, Karli Sohn-Rethel joined the Sonderbund group with other Düsseldorf painters.
 These painters included Julius Bretz, Max Clarenbach, August Deusser, Walter Ophey, Wilhelm Schmurr, and his brothers Otto Sohn-Rethel and Alfred Sohn-Rethel.
 From this experience, he joined Alfred Flechtheim's gallery.

 From October 1912 to May 1914, Sohn-Rethel traveled and painted with his friend Maurice Sterne, they visited Tunis, Tunisia; Varanasi, India; Mandalay, Burma; Java, Indonesia; and Bali.
 He returned to Europe and it was the beginning of World War I, and he stayed in Munich.
 In 1919 he joined the art Young Rhineland art group.
 He took part in the opening of the Galerie Alfred Flechtheim that same year, in 1919.

 After the end of World War I, he moved in 1920–1921 to Positano, Italy and socialized with Walter Benjamin, Siegfried Kracauer, Ernst Bloch, and Alfred Kantorowicz.
 Sohn-Rethel emigrated to Italy during the Nazi occupation of Germany, around 1933.
 He stayed with his painter friend Kurt Craemer in Positano, Italy, a city he had visited earlier in 1920.

 Death and legacy

 In 1959, Sohn-Rethel moved back to Düsseldorf, Germany, where he died on 7 April 1966.
 He is buried at Nordfriedhof Düsseldorf cemetery.

 WWII would destroy much of his works although some of his works survived.
 These surviving paintings are held at the Suermondt-Ludwig and the Wallraf-Richartz Museum.
 His work is in various public museum collections including Provincial Art Gallery of Salerno, among others.

 Work

-Sohn-Rethel's early works were inspired by the works of artists Cezanne and Matisse.
+Sohn-Rethel's early works were inspired by the works of artists Cézanne and Matisse.
 Later in life he created his own expressionist style.
 His style of painting was influenced by the abstract human figure in his landscape studies.
 He often rendered people's faces as abstract ovals.
 During his time living in Positano, he often depicted fishermen on the beach and groups of locals in his paintings.